vijender-singh/RNA-Sequence-Analysis-Non-Model-Species-Eastern-larch/README.md

 ## 5. Determining and Removing Redundant Transcripts

 ### Clustering using vsearch
-Because we used RNA reads to sequence our transcriptome, chances are that there are multiples of the same reads varying slightly which create multiples of the same assembled sequence.
-Under this assumption, we may also assume that most of the modules in our assembled transcriptome are actually repeats, the results of the assembly of slightly different reads from the same gene.
-We want to remove the repeats of these modules to shorten the length of our transcriptome and make for more efficient work in the future.
-We can do this by partitioning and clustering the transcriptome, then taking only one module from each of the clusters.
-There is a very convenient software which performs all of this for us in the exact way just described: [vsearch](https://github.com/torognes/vsearch).

-To obtain a set of unique genes from both runs, we will cluster the two resulting assemblies together.
-First, the two assembies will be combined into one file using the Unix command cat, which refers to concatenate.
+We independently assembled transcriptome for the 4 samples using trinity.
+There will be many transcripts that are present in all the 4 assembled transcriptome,  and hence will be present multiple times in the `trinity_combine.fasta`.
+In the previous step we used `transdecoder` to get rid of spurious transcripts based on the criteria of coding region and pfam matches.
+However this will not affect the redundency between the transcripts and we still have the issue of multiple represntation of same /similar transcripts.
+We will be using vsearch to cluster the transcripts with similar sequences (similarity is set by the identity between the sequences --id) and then collapse them in one representative transcript (centroid).
+A more detailed account of the application can be found at: [vsearch](https://github.com/torognes/vsearch).

-Since we have selected our reads according to the coding regions in the previous step, we will use vsearch to find redundancy between the assembled transcripts and create a single output known as a centroids file.
-The threshold for clustering in this example is set to 80% identity.
+The threshold for clustering in this example is set to 90% identity.
 In this step we will be working in the **Clustering/** directory:

 ```bash
 module load vsearch/2.4.3